Code of Fair Practices for Working with Independent Audio Professionals

 ✦ ✦ ✦

 Thank you!
-We are grateful to the countless AIR members and station representatives who consulted on early drafts of this code or helped shape the final iteration, including, but by no means limited to:
+We are grateful to Quinn Heraty for her counsel, and to the countless AIR members and station representatives who consulted on early drafts of this code or helped shape the final iteration of the 2019 and 2020 revisions, including, but by no means limited to:

 Representatives from the following networks advised on early drafts of this code: